deeyagoyal1602/Feedback-and-Survey-Managment-System/README.md

-🔍 Project Overview
-The project is divided into two major folders:

-app → Frontend

-api → Backend

-The project includes full-stack features: creating, distributing, and managing surveys and feedbacks using:

-Frontend: HTML, Tailwind CSS, JavaScript

-Backend: Node.js, Express.js, MongoDB

-✅ Here's a Complete README.md File for Your Project: markdown
-Copy
-Edit
 # Feedback and Survey Management System

 A full-stack web application that allows users to create, distribute, and manage surveys and feedback responses in real time.